Skip to main content

 For more information on research in Tunisia & Higher Education and Scientific Research Indicators, please visit http://www.mes.tn/

 • The research governance system in Tunisia is developed, funded and implemented at the national level.
+In 2022, Tunisia ranked 12th in the world in terms of scientific production relative to GDP and the rate of international co-publications stood at 58%.
+France stands out as Tunisia's main partner.

 Recently, there has been a strong emphasis in the political debate on the need for more concerted activities and a more inclusive decision-making process to shape the Tunisian R&I system, including businesses and the civil society.